antonio-dropulic/tmmt/README.md

 The first 100 numbers of the mine are always secure, but after that, the next number is only safe if it is the sum of 2 numbers in the previous 100.

 Test data given in the `resources/challenge_input.txt`.
-Unclear what the result should be.
-Some inputs in `resources/challenge_input.txt` are larger than `u64::MAX` but all are smaller than `u128::MAX / 2`.
+Inspection revealed all some values in `resources/challenge_input.txt` are larger than `u64::MAX`, while all values are smaller than `u128::MAX / 2`.

-Test of the input data: https://github.com/antonio-dropulic/tmmt/blob/c70e887fd7b191b92a9f208749ed48108b748067/src/lib.rs#L327-L344

 Smaller scale test was also provided for a window of 5 instead of 100.
+Expected failing value is 127.

 ```
 35